 These commands report static information about the RibEye.

-8.1 WHO ARE YOU
+8.1 WHO_ARE_YOU

-returns: WHO_ARE_YOU#XXXXXXXXXXXX#checksum where XXXXXXXXXX is a character string up to 10 characters long, and will be the RibEye type, such as 5th Female, 50th Male, SIDIIs, WorldSID50, Rollover, etc.
+parameters: none returns: WHO_ARE_YOU#XXXXXXXX#checksum where XXXXXXXXX is a character string up to 32 characters long, and will be the RibEye type, such as 5th Female, 50th Male, SIDIIs, WorldSID Male, WorldSID Female, etc.